xebia-functional/macroid/README.md

 `MediaQueries` come in a trait `MediaQueries`, as well as in objects `MediaQueries` and `MQ` (the latter being a useful shortcut to allow `MQ.minWidth(...)`).

+Note that most of the features rely on `implicit` `Context`.
+For `Activiti`es, either mix in *Scaloid*’s `SActivity` or *Macroid*’s `ActivityContext`.
+For `Fragment`s, mix in `FragmentContext`.

+Finally, if you are all or nothing kind of guy, mix in one of these: https://github.com/stanch/macroid/blob/master/src/main/scala/org/macroid/FullDsl.scala

 ### Credits